MerrickMath/MerrickMath.github.io/2021Statistics.md

 ---

-### December 7 - December 12
+### December 14 - January 2
 * Watch List:
-    * AP Classoom finish section 4
+    * AP Classoom 5.1 - 5.8

 * Homework
-   * Finish any remaining pages from Barron's Unit 4 *ASK QUESTIONS IF YOU HAVE ANY*
-   * Finish deep thoughts handout, and questions from note guides.
-   * Unit 4 test will be held on Dec 13 *make sure you are prepared*.
+   * Barron's Sampling Distribution Problems

+We will be moving through Unit 5 very quickly when we come back from the break.
+Please ensure you have watched videos, taken noted, and completed required problems.

 A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>

 ---

 ### Slides/Notes
 * <a href="https://MerrickMath.github.io/2021Statistics/Slides/Unit1.pdf"> Unit 1: One Variable Data</a>